jafedor/OrderDataAnalysis/README.md

 The sheet tracks 7 attributes for each order placed:
   1) the date the order was placed
   2) the region the order originated from
-  3) the name of the person who placed the order
+  3) the name of the person who placed the order (the same person can make multiple different orders)
   4) the item ordered
   5) the number of units ordered
   6) the cost per unit for the order